 Hybrid Teas, Grandifloras, & Floribundas

 Modern roses, such as hybrid teas, grandifloras, and floribundas, should be deadheaded to conserve energy and encourage repeat bloom.
 During the first growing season, once all the flowers in the cluster have died, remove the faded flowers above the uppermost 3-leaflet leaf.
-Removing a larger amount of foliage reduces the young plant s ability to manufacture food and may slow its growth.
+Removing more foliage reduces the young plant's ability to manufacture food and may slow its growth.

 When deadheading established roses, the stem may be cut back to a 5-leaflet leaf.
 Retain at least two 5-leaflet leaves on each shoot.
 Using hand shears, cut about 1/4 inch above the leaf with the cut parallel to the leaf's angle.
 Stop deadheading hybrid teas, grandifloras, and floribundas in late summer (late August or September).
 The development of rose hips (fruits) slows plant growth and helps prepare the plants for winter.